 \subsection{Sliding Window}

-We have seen previously that the aggregations have trouble using the biased experts at the right moment.
-So one might wonder whether or not it is constructive to use all the past data, especially for weather predictions which show some periodic/seasonal behaviour.
-Furthermore, focusing on recent data could also help the aggregations to deal with the biased experts since they would suffer less from their (onaverage) bad performances for the weight updates.
-So as in \citet{zamo_sequential_2021} and \citet{stoltz_agregation_2010} we looked at the effect of a sliding window on the aggregations.
-In order to do this, for a sliding window of size $w\in \mathbb{N}^*$, at each iteration $t \geqslant 0$ , we replaced each variable of the form $X_t=\sum_{s=1}^t x_s$ by $X_t=\sum_{s=t-w}^t x_t$ and each variable of the form $X_t= \min (x_s, 1 \leqslant s \leqslant t)$ by $X_t= \min (x_s, t-w \leqslant s \leqslant t)$
+We have seen in the previous subsection that the EAs have trouble using the biased experts at the right moment because they made too often bad predictions in the past.
+So one might wonder whether or not it is constructive to use all the past data, especially for weather predictions, given the fact that weather shows periodic and seasonal behavior.
+Furthermore, focusing on recent data could help the aggregations to deal with the biased experts.
+Indeed, they would suffer less from their (on average) past bad performances for the weight updates.